 Certain events or tea circles might be geared at women only, but most of the events will be open to anyone!
 It will be clearly labeled if it’s only for women, so no need to worry.
 My coaching services are available to anyone that arrives with an open and curious mind to learn more about themselves and explore new avenues for growth and/or healing.

 I love the idea of coaching services being used as a proactive way to bring your best self forward into your relationship.
 What often happens in an intimate relationship is that we bring our best self forward at the beginning, then we allow years and years of hurt (and stress!) to put us on the defense, and suddenly we’re bringing a less evolved version of ourselves to the table and we wonder what went wrong.
 This is super common and normal and an amazing thing to gain awareness around and begin to untangle.
 If you AND your significant other are both interested in this process, we would create a plan that involves some individual work as well as some work together.
-I don’t have this as a separate program on my programs page because it’s on a case-by-case basis.
-Please contact me here and we’ll set up a time to chat about it!

 If YOU are interested in improving your relationship, but your significant other is currently not interested in a coaching process, don’t despair.
 Oftentimes it just takes one person doing the work to begin to shift the relationship dynamic.
 Many times, the significant other will see the positive change and naturally become interested in the process in their own time.